Did Capitalism Cause Middle-Class Plight?

 NAFTA and Globalization hurt many American workers.
 The Rust Belt of the 1970's had a shot lull.
 It returned in the 1990's when NAFTA pushed manufacturing to Mexico.
 Some Mexican workers got low paying jobs with low paying US manufactures.
 Others headed North for work.
 This created the latest battle between immigrant and Americans for jobs and the added supply of labor pushed wages down.
 Why Capitalism Creates Racism

 Many Americans are better off.
 Most Older Americans have been pulled out of poverty by SS, Medicare and the accumulation of wealth which occurred following WWII.
 Children are better off because childhood diseases such as polio have been cured, seat belts and bike helmets are now required, school transportation safety has been increased and they have wealth grandparents to spoil them.
 Many baby boomers received an larger inheritance than that received by their parents.
 Many baby boomers also have company retirement plans and they have enjoyed society's vastly improved safety net designed to help the poor.
 See Economic Wellbeing.

-Dissatisfaction with capitalism, politicians, educators and business exists because people compare present wellbeing economic growth with the unsustainable twenty-five years occurring after WWII.
+Much Dissatisfaction with capitalism, politicians, educators, business because people compare present wellbeing economic growth with the unsustainable twenty-five years occurring after WWII.
 The last time similar events occurred was after WWI and the resulting balance sheet recession caused the Great Depression.
 It ended with substantial WW 2 industrial activity and debt.

 WWII solved the problem of Fascism but left us with equally feared Communism and more debt than we have today.
 Today’s debt was incurred to make life more enjoyable.
 WW 2 debt was wasted on war.
 Rapid economic growth after the war increased GDP, kept interest rates low, and the U.S. easily refinanced the her debt.